Reverse engineering learned optimizers reveals known and novel mechanisms: Mechanisms of learned optimizers

-The changing learning rate along both arms of the S-curve are shown in the bottom row of Fig.~\ref{fig:adaptation}, for positive (green) and negative (red) gradients, plotted against the magnitude of the gradient on a log scale.
-This allows the system to increase its learning rate for smaller gradient magnitudes.
-For context, the best tuned learning rate for classical momentum for each task is shown as a dashed line.
+The learning rate along both arms of the S-curve are summarized in Fig.~\ref{fig:adaptation}c, for positive (green) and negative (red) gradients, plotted against the magnitude of the gradient on a log scale.
+This mechanism allows the system to increase its learning rate for smaller gradient magnitudes.
+For context, the best tuned learning rate for classical momentum is shown as a dashed line.